Normal subgroups in the Cremona group (long version): Introduction

 \subsection{Acknowledgment}

 Thanks to Thomas Delzant, Koji Fujiwara, and Vincent Guirardel for interesting discussions regarding hyperbolic groups and geometric group theory, and to J\'er\'emy Blanc, Dominique Cerveau, Julie D\'eserti, Igor Dolgachev, and Jean-Pierre Serre for nice discussions on the Cremona group and Coble surfaces.
+Marat Gizatullin and the anonymous referees made important comments on the first version of this article, which helped clarify the proof and the exposition.